mcgrogan91/Conferences/PTW Dev Conference 2019/What Will Your Career Mean?.md

 	9. What will my mission be?
 		- What is it within the group?

-Power of Time and compound growth: 2 year tour of duty 0-6 months:  Learning who you are at X
+Power of Time and compound growth: 2 year tour of duty at their company 0-6 months:  Learning who you are at X
 6-12 months: What's your brand at the company
 12-18 months: Combining them jawns